SoftBank profit wiped out by Vision Fund losses, second fund scaled back | MarketScreener

 More pointedly, it shows how the bailout of start-up WeWork last year and other missteps have put a chill on the tech investing scene and given SoftBank shareholder Elliott ammunition to lobby for change.

-"We have caused a lot of concern," Son said in Tokyo following the results, adding he needs to "give everyone piece of mind" to secure outside funds for Vision Fund 2.
+"We have caused a lot of concern," Son said in Tokyo following the results, adding he needs to "give everyone peace of mind" to secure outside funds for Vision Fund 2.

 Group profit was 2.6 billion yen ($24 million) in the October-December quarter versus 438 billion yen a year before.
 The Vision Fund posted an operating loss of 225 billion yen ($2.05 billion) for the quarter compared with a 176 billion yen profit in the same period a year earlier.